nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 import { useFriends } from './FriendProvider.js'

 /*
-    CHANGE: The event target is now the main container, or the Event Hub */ const eventTarget = document.querySelector(".appContainer") const contentTarget = document.querySelector(".friends")
+    CHANGE: The event target is now the `<main class=".appContainer">` element.
+That element is now the Event Hub.
+*/
+const eventTarget = document.querySelector(".appContainer")
+const contentTarget = document.querySelector(".friends")